Writing Your First Limnoria Plugin¶

 and a simple dice roller.

-The next file we’ll look at is __init__.py
+The first file we’ll look at is __init__.py

 __version__